2100032303/2100032303/README.md

 Real-Time Data: Live updates on COVID-19 cases, recoveries, and fatalities globally and regionally.
 Interactive Map: Visual representation of data with an interactive map for easy navigation and visualization.
 Statistics Dashboard: Detailed statistics and trends displayed through graphs and charts.
-News Updates: Latest news and information related to COVID-19 from reliable sources.

 Technologies Used:

 Front-End: HTML, CSS, JavaScript